alexander-kastil/az-cloud-native/demos/04-azure-container-apps/06-auth/readme.md

-# Container Apps Authentication and Authorization using Managed Identities
+# Authentication and Authorization using Microsoft Identity Platform